dmbarbour/awelon/AboutABC.md

 and [more](http://erights.org/elib/capability/ode/ode-capabilities.html#rights-amp).

 NOTE: In addition to unique sealers, a high level language (like AO) might support direct expression of discretionary sealers, e.g. to model abstract data types, newtypes, or modules.
 These might use an insecure value such as `{:foo}`.
-However, for use in open systems, it is possible (and useful) to systematically secure these sealers against foreign code by rewriting them using an HMAC or similar.
+To protect against untrusted foreign code in open systems, it is also reasonable to have a variation that rewrites for each application instance, e.g. `{:$myFoo}`.

+NOTE: if serialized, sealed values might be represented as encrypted capability text.
+This won't apply to low-security discretionary sealers, but it can apply to instance specific or runtime generated sealers.
+Prefix `$` is tentatively reserved for this purpose.

 ### ABC Paragraphs